 Conclusion

 The main variables for a Type-2 charging cable are speed and length.
-Purchasing a cable that has the maximum possible 22kW AC charging speed will ensure that you can always charge as fast as possible no matter the charger or vehicle.
+Purchasing a cable with the maximum possible 22kW AC charging speed will ensure that you can always charge as fast as possible, no matter the charger or vehicle.

-Purchasing a cable that is at least 5 metres will ensure you have flexibility when you approach a public charger.
-If you have a larger EV or want to charge when not directly in front of a public EV charger then a 7-metre cable will definitely be your pick.
+Purchasing a cable at least 5 metres will ensure flexibility when you approach a public charger.
+If you have a larger EV or want to charge when not directly in front of a public EV charger then a 7-metre cable will be your choice.

 FAQs